kyverno/community/GOVERNANCE.md

 - Makes contributions that are considered notable
 - Demonstrates ability to help troubleshoot and resolve user issues
 - Has achieved the Kyverno Certification or demonstrated an equivalent mastery of Kyverno
-- Maintains an active status for a period of two to three (2-3) months
+- Maintains a consistent level of activity with contributions to the project

 **Responsibilities of a Maintainer**